AriFordsham/GHCWiki/linear-types.md

 ## Runtime semantics

 In this proposal, we tackle only the type-checking aspects of linear types.
-Taking advantage of linearity in order to improve the performance of programs is left to future work, either as changes in the compiler on in libraries.
+Taking advantage of linearity in order to improve the performance of programs is left to future work, either as changes in the compiler or in libraries.

 # Evaluating alternatives